 The Money Saving Expert reports that energy firms are putting in place new measures to help prepayment customers unable to top up during the coronavirus pandemic.

 Derbyshire Discretionary Fund

 The Derbyshire Discretionary Fund (DDF) can provide grants or emergency cash payments if you are in urgent need of financial help following a crisis or disaster.
-There is criteria for who can receive the fund however.
+There are criteria for who can receive the fund.

 Money Saving Expert

-The Money Saving Expert website has lots of information across a wide range of subjects.
-This is a fast moving situation and details will change rapidly.
+The Money Saving Expert has lots of information across a wide range of subjects.

 Unregulated money lenders, also known as loan sharks, will take advantage of financially vulnerable people, especially in difficult times.

-Find out more about how to protect yourself, what to do if you’ve borrowed from a loan shark and how to check a lender is reputable on the following sites:
+Find out more about how to protect yourself, what to do if you've borrowed from a loan shark and how to check a lender is reputable:

 You can claim help with your Council Tax bill from your local district and borough council.